kapjain/Learn-Python/PythonInterviewQuestions.md

 47. What is with expresion?
 48. What is tuple unpacking?
 49. Name some of the python error tht you know?
-50. Why dictionary should be immutable?
+50. Why dictionary keys must be immutable?
 51. Can we write the code inside __init__.py file?
 52. Why was the language called python?
 53. Is python case sensitive langugae?